orgexyz/LLFn/README.md

 ## License

 LLFn is an open-source software under the **MIT license**.
 This license allows use, modification, and distribution of the software.
-For complete details, please see the [LICENSE](LICENSE) and [NOTICE](NOTICE) files in this repository.
+For complete details, please see the [LICENSE](LICENSE) file in this repository.

 ## Acknowledgements